 80 min lecture / 80 min lab

-Office hours: 8:15-10pm the night before the homework is due (usually Wednesday) unless otherwise stated.
+Office hours: 9:15-11:15pm Monday (the night before the homework is due) unless otherwise stated.
 Arrange private hours via e-mail.

 Prerequisites: CSE 232.
-Knowledge of Python is suggested but not required.
+Knowledge of Python is strongly suggested.

 Justification: database-backed Web development exposes students to a plethora of modern (and immediately relevant) technologies.
 Actually implementing a simple Web site will introduce students to modern network programming, client-server architecture, and software architecture design and deployment considerations -- all practical skills with deep underpinnings in computer science.
 I'm hoping to foster an increased awareness of effective programming tactics and skills with this course, as well as exposing them to a variety of technologies and theoretical considerations.